AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 -  Safari (latest and previous major version; macOS only)
 -  Safari Mobile for iPad 2, iPad Mini, iPad with Retina Display (iOS 12 or later), for desktop storefront
 -  Safari Mobile for iPhone 6 or later; iOS 12 or later, for mobile storefront
--  Chrome for mobile (latest and previous major version [Android 4 or later] for mobile storefront)
+-  Chrome for mobile (latest and previous major version [Android&trade; 4 or later] for mobile storefront)

 ### Mail server